Project Noah

 What are Species Suggestions and Species IDs?

-With Project Noah we want to help you learn more about the wildlife that's around you.
+We want to help you learn more about the wildlife that's around you.
 When you submit spottings, other community members can make species suggestions (also known as species IDs) to help you identify species or to point you toward helpful species information.
 All community members can then decide if they agree with the suggestion by voting for it.
-You can flag your spottings for help with species identification during the submission process too and you can also suggest species IDs while browsing through the mobile field guide.
+If you do not know or are unsure of the correct species in your spotting you can request help by ticking the “Help me ID this species” box during the submission process.
 The ID suggestions process, in addition to helpful comments from our community members and Project Noah Rangers, is a powerful way to crowdsource the identification of species.
+After experts and/or other community members have suggested a species ID for your unknown spotting, it is up to you to decide whether or not you agree with the suggested species ID.
+If you do, we ask that you update your spotting to reflect this new information.

 What does it mean when a spotting is “identified” or “not identified”?